City of self-love: checking into the best spa hotels in Paris

 8th arrondissement

 A science lesson isn’t exactly conducive to relaxation, but La Réserve Hotel has quite the coup in securing therapists trained by Swiss brand Nescens in its spa.
 So, pay attention, class: it was invented by Professor Jacques Proust at the Center for the Prevention of Aging, and terms such as ‘ionic flux’ and ‘microcurrent emission generator’ crop up in its claims to youth-replenishment.
-We say, put your faith in science and book in for a cellular-rejuvenation ritual, ‘better-ageing’ facial and muscle-repair massage.
+We say, put your faith in science and book in for a cellular-rejuvenation ritual, ‘better-ageing’ facial and the ‘youth elixir’, pumped full of peptides and vitamins.

 When you’re not putting your collagen through its paces, take long lazy strokes through the elegant, colonnaded pool or enjoy a Kure Bazaar mani-pedi.
 Or ensure you’re perfectly coiffed at the salon — here, there’s yet more formulae to muse over: French brand Flora Lab’s haircare covers massages to stimulate stem-cell regeneration and growth.